Pimento Cheese Deviled Eggs

 Instructions

-- While the eggs are cooking, fill a bowl with ice and water.
-When the eggs are done cooking, place them in the ice water bath for 10-12 minute, or until they are completely cooled.
+2. While the eggs are cooking, fill a bowl with ice and water.
+When the eggs are done cooking, place them in the ice water bath for 10 to 12 minutes, or until they are completely cooled.
 This will stop the cooking process.